 Facts About Uganda Kob

 The Uganda kob resembles the impala antelope but is more sturdily built.
-The Ugandan kob looked golden-brown and the colour is a distinguishing feature from other similarly sized antelope.
+The Ugandan kob looked golden-brown and the color is a distinguishing feature from other similarly sized antelope.

 The belly and inside legs of the Uganda kob are white and the white patches are also present on the throat and inner ears.

-Uganda kobs are medium-sized antelopes that can grow to a shoulder height of 1 metre (3.3 feet) at the shoulder and an average weight of around 90 kilograms (200lb)
+Uganda kobs are medium-sized antelopes that can grow to a shoulder height of 1 meter (3.3 feet) at the shoulder and an average weight of around 90 kilograms (200lb)

 ||3 to 3.3 feet||94 kilograms|